Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back will take you back to the parent directory 11-back will list the files in current directory, previous directory, and /boot 12-file_type will tell the type of filt named iamafile
+10-back will take you back to the parent directory 11-back will list the files in current directory, previous directory, and /boot 12-file_type will tell the type of filt named iamafile 13-symbolic_link created a link in the current directory.